This page may contain compensated links. For more information read our disclaimer.

-Don’t forget to include carry on luggage in your packing.
+Don’t forget to include carry on luggage in your travel packing.
 It is best to buy a small pack that can be attached to your larger backpack.
 Flying without carry on luggage can be very frustrating if you have to get things out of your large bag.
 You don’t need something big, just a small bag with enough space for the essentials such as passport and papers.

 Parking4Less, a company that works out of all major UK airports wrote in their blog post entitled ‘Beware of the Cheap Flights Hidden Costs’ that budget airlines such as Easy Jet are reducing their carry on allowance.
 As part of your preparation it advisable to check that you are within regulations.
 A backpacker needs to travel as light as possible so if your carry on is near or above the required size and weight you are going to have a tough time carrying it around the world.

-This is a guest post written by Cathryn Brett: After several years traveling upon completing a University degree, Cathryn has been obsessed with her next vacation.
+After several years traveling upon completing a University degree, Cathryn has been obsessed with her next vacation.
 Having spent a considerable time wandering around Asia, she is seriously considering Africa as the next continent she devotes her times to traveling.
 Although Cathryn is restricted to a 9-5 job in a busy business district, it’s her desire to travel that keeps her going.